| Holographic

 biological level.
 A holographic metaphor allows supposing that "a clone" is only

 an "illusion of identity between a clone and an initial organism".
+Great Square has no corners All these

 considerations allow concluding that one of the basic archetypes of collective unconscious